Conservation and Field Biology – Wildlife Dual Degree

 - Molecular/Cell Biology and Genetics

 - Dedicated Field Courses in Zoology and/or Botany

 - Hands-on Learning Experiences

 - Field Work in Natural Habitats in Alabama

 - Exciting Field Classes

 The dual degree program in Conservation and Field Biology/Wildlife produces students prepared to step into leadership roles in conserving and managing natural wildlife populations with an eye toward sustainability.
-It provides opportunities for students to grow through close contact and interaction with outstanding faculty.
-The field is growing rapidly, and offers a tremendous variety of career opportunities in both the public and private sectors.
+It provides opportunities for science students to grow through close contact and interaction with outstanding faculty.
+The field is growing rapidly, and offers a tremendous variety of management career opportunities in both the public and private sectors.